jengalas/pz-adventures-jekyll/_posts/2023/2023-09-07-acadia-adventures-2023-day-1.md

 I had intended to drive all the way to Young's Lobster Pound in Belfast, but stopped just a few miles before that as we were getting low on gas.
 Rich filled up at the Shell station and then he took over the driving from there, and we arrived at the lobster pound just before 11:00am.

 Our lobster rolls were amazing as always, very filling and a most welcome breakfast because my belly had felt empty since at least 3:00am.
 The place was busy too, much busier than I had ever seen it.
-In years past there were one or two other couples there at most, and at least once we had the place entirely to ourselves.
+In years past there were at most one or two other couples eating an early lunch there, and at least once we'd had the place entirely to ourselves.
 Today it was sunny, warm and relatively humid, and breezy near the water.

 Speaking of the water, there were three large yellow "rubber duckie" figures floating near the bridge.
 They were labeled **Joy**, **Greater Joy**, and **Greatest Joy** from smallest to largest.
 Very strange and amusing art installation, if that's what it is.

 We were very tired and sleepy and didn't want to spend too much time poking around today, but I did want to search for the **43 Bangor 1899** benchmark at the Buck Memorial Library in Bucksport.
 We were _right there_ last year, but I wasn't aware of the benchmark at that time, so we missed out on it.

-It was a very easy find on the steps of the library, and the picturesque library building made for some nice photos.
-We didn't stay long in Bucksport today.
-We headed directly toward Bar Harbor and arrived just before 2:00pm, hoping to check in early.
+The benchmark was a very easy find on the steps of the library, and the picturesque library building made for some nice photos.
+We didn't stay long in Bucksport today but instead headed directly toward Bar Harbor, arriving just before 2:00pm and hoping to check in early.

-Before anything else, we wanted to check out credit card statements to find out if we had indeed paid for 14 nights.
-Our wifi password from last year worked, and we were able to verify the information while sitting on the porch of the room we were about to check into.
+Before doing anything else, we wanted to check our credit card statements to find out if we had indeed paid for 14 nights.
+Our wifi password from last year still worked, and we were able to verify the information while sitting on the porch of the room we were about to check into.

-A sign greeted us at the desk reminding guests that check-in was at 3:00pm, so initially we were irked and disappointed that we might have to wait another hour (both being very tired and in need of a nap!).
+A sign greeted us at the desk in the lobby reminding guests that check-in was at 3:00pm, so initially we were irked and disappointed that we might have to wait another hour (both being very tired and in need of a nap!).
 Fortunately the woman working at the desk this afternoon came by within a few minutes and said that we could have the room as soon as she checked it over.

 We brought our stuff inside and collapsed for about 30 minutes until the pull of pizza and a LARGE glass of beer was stronger than the pull for more sleep.
 (That was a _strong_ pull!)

-We were at Rosalie's by 3:55 and began the line-up, and consequently we were the first ones in the door.
+We were at Rosalie's by 3:55pm, first in the queue, and consequently we were the first ones in the door.
 We claimed the first booth downstairs, our usual first-night favorite, and Rich ordered us our usual first-night medium plain pie and two large Allagash white ales.
 Conversation was as perfect as always, listening to the good music in Rosalie's and talking about some interesting music-related videos that Rich had seen.
-We watched one of the videos when we got back to the room (after a quick trip to Hannaford) and then collapsed into bed.
+We watched one of those videos when we returned to the room (after a quick trip to Hannaford) and then collapsed into bed.

 {% include gallery.html gallery_id="gallery2" class="" %}